 Here is the scenario:

-Would normally purchase a SQL Enterprise Server and use all their CALs that they currently own tto license this application
+- Would normally purchase a SQL Enterprise Server and use all their CALs that they currently own to license this application

 Upon the launch of SQL 2012 Microsoft eliminated SQL Enterprise Server/CAL option.
 The only way to purchase SQL 2012 Enterprise is via Core licenses.

+Can’t this EA customer just use their SQL Server Enterprise Server CAL licenses?
 That’s a great question!
-Lets look at what the SQL 2012 licensing rules state for this client:
+Let’s look at what the SQL 2012 licensing rules state for this client:

 “SQL Server Enterprise Edition Customers Licensed Under the Server+CAL Model